Are you deficient in zinc?

 200 grams of Lamb Steak, has approximately 10 milligrams of Zinc.

-91% of the daily RDI.
+91% of your daily goals.

 -